LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 As part of the archetype model, the second layer defines the domain model representation in a maximum approach, meaning that an archetype (e.g., blood pressure or height), as the most basic and self-contained clinical concept, should serve all potential uses of this concept within the health care domain.

 In other words, archetypes are reusable as semantic building blocks in different contexts without further modification.
 Within an archetype, each single item or data instance can be linked or bound to a terminology (e.g., LOINC or SNOMED CT).
-Archetype classes include “composition”, “section,” and “entry,” whereby the latter again includes “observation,” “evaluation,” “instruction,” “action,” and “cluster.”
+Archetype classes include "composition", "section," and "entry," whereby the latter again includes "observation," "evaluation," "instruction," "action," and "cluster."
 To create more complex information units on the basis of these interchangeable building blocks in the context of specific use cases, openEHR uses templates.
 An operation report, the results of an assessment test, or a form/document could, for example, be represented as templates, each assembled using archetypes just like construction bricks.
 A number of tools support the collaborative creation of openEHR archetypes and templates by clinicians and modelers, their governance, and the automated creation of software artifacts from them, which can be used in application systems of all kinds.